lorenzo-stoakes/kernel-scripts/README.md

   which, if provided, specifies a cross-compile target architecture.
 * `kerndev-config` - Sets kernel configuration options for the development environment.
 * `kerndev-rebuild` - Same as `kerndev-build` but runs `make mrproper` first.
-* `installLinux` - Installs header and module files into the dev env image.
+* `kerndev-install` - Installs header and module files into the dev env image.
 This is invoked by `kerndev-build` unless explicitly disabled.

 ### Running